 In their quest for self-discovery and finding the right partner in life, many come across the Enneagram personality typing.
 Enneagram finds commonality between many of the personality types as well as allowing for personal development.
-Completing an Enneagram personality test can help people finally comprehend their own demeanor and characteristics.
+Completing our free Enneagram test can help people finally comprehend their own demeanor and characteristics.

 The following article is entirely focused on the Enneagram system.
 We’ll cover history, compare it with the Myers-Briggs Type Indicator, and briefly go over each Enneagram type.
 Let’s begin.